 Why would anyone choose full time rv living?
 The reasons are endless – wanderlust, boredom, adventure, challenge, simplifying life - following are some of my reasons, see if you can identify with any of them.

-• RV Retirement: My #1 biggest reason for me was that a full time rv lifestyle seemed the only way I could cut my expenses enough to retire from real estate.
+• RV Retirement: My #1 biggest reason was that a full time rv lifestyle seemed the only way I could cut my expenses enough to retire from real estate.
 I was 65, but a lot of folks retire early to this lifestyle.

 If you already own your RV (I didn’t), fulltime RVing can be an extremely economical way to live.
 You can boondock most of the time, or be a “work camper” in exchange for site fees.
 If you stay in one place for extended periods of time, you save a lot on gas.
 You don’t need more than one car; you don’t have to maintain a yard; it’s less expensive to heat and cool an RV than a large home.
 So… the idea of an rv retirement seemed very attractive and do-able.